 The next Practitioner Certificate Course will begin early next year and will run from February to June 2022.
 Enrolment will be begin in September 2021

 This Practitioner Certificate offers qualified therapists and senior trainees the opportunity to learn about principles, practice and applications of Creative Writing for Therapeutic Purposes (CWTP).
 All are welcome – you do not have to have done much creative writing before, only be willing to participate.

 We will look at applications and ways of working with writing and creativity, and how these might contribute to therapists’ existing practice, or in their own creative and reflective process and self-care.

-The 10 days (5 x 2 day workshops) provide a lively and engaging introduction to CWTP theory and practice.
+The 10 days (5 x 2 days on Fridays and Saturdays) provide a lively and engaging introduction to CWTP theory and practice.
 Highly experienced tutors combine experiential learning with taught elements and carefully-chosen reading.
 You will be guided through creative writing and reflection exercises in a supportive and accessible way that is designed to enable all who wish to learn more about this field to participate and develop as practitioners.
 There will be a reading list and tasks set before and between sessions.

 The course is suitable for qualified therapists and senior trainees who are interested in learning about Creative Writing for Therapeutic Purposes and its applications.
 There will be creative writing activities for students in each learning day as part of the experiential learning.